On Certain 5-manifolds with Fundamental Group of Order 2: Main Results

 There are topological versions of the central extensions mentioned above and we have groups $\TopPin^{\dagger}(n)$, $\dagger \in \{c, +, - \}$.
-Lemma 2 holds in the topological case.
-For the preliminaries on $\TopPin^{\dagger}(n)$ we refer to \cite{Kirby-Taylor} and \cite{HKT}.
+For the preliminaries on $\TopPin^{\dagger}(n)$ we refer to \cite{kirby-taylor2} and \cite{hkt1}.
 Therefore we have corresponding results in the topological category.